Using Text Data Files with Impala Tables

 Issue a DESCRIBE FORMATTED table_name statement to see the details of how each table is represented internally in Impala.

 Complex type considerations: Although you can create tables in this file format using the complex types (ARRAY, STRUCT, and MAP) available in CDH 5.5 / Impala 2.3 and higher, currently, Impala can query these types only in Parquet tables.
+The one exception to the preceding rule is COUNT(*) queries on RCFile tables that include complex types.
+Such queries are allowed in CDH 5.8 / Impala 2.6 and higher.

 Data Files for Text Tables